 Paying off Student Loan after Graduation

 My biggest fear after graduation is paying off my student loan, as I do not know when I will get that good-paying job.
+Gone are the days when I was eagerly anticipating to wear the graduation gown and hold the diploma frames in my hand.
+Of course, I still reminisce about those days.
+Now that I have graduated, it’s my priority to pay off the student loan first.
 However, after reading expert reviews, I have learned some tips which can help me handle the situation.
 One thing is certain though; the more I pay towards my loan, the less interest I’ll owe my lender, and the quicker I will finish repaying.
 The following are some of the tips that I will consider:

 If I find myself hesitant to refinance my loans, I will sign up for autopay as a potential way of lowering my loan’s interest rate.
 If I let the loan servicers automatically deduct payments from my bank account, then I stand a chance of getting a quarter-point interest rate discount.
 Several private lenders also offer an autopay deduction service.

 One certain way of paying off my student loan fast without incurring extra payments is by refinancing it.
 By refinancing, I can settle several student loans using one private loan, which usually comes with a lower rate.
 Still, I can speed up repayment by choosing a loan term that is below the amount left on my student loan.

 Whereas a shorter payment period is likely to increase my monthly payments, it can go a long way in helping me settle the debt quickly, thus saving some money on the interest.
 To be in good books as a candidate for refinancing my student loan, I will endeavor to have a debt-to-income ratio of less than 50%, a solid income, and a credit score of 600 and above.

 However, experts warn that if I need programs such as income-driven repayment and Public Service Loan Forgiveness, then I shouldn’t refinance my federal student loans.